Dynamsoft/barcode-reader-javascript-samples/4.use-case/README.md

 The first sample demonstrates how to automatically fill out a form using barcode scanning.

 Users can click a button to read barcodes from a video, and once a barcode is scanned, the barcode result will be filled to the corresponding form field.
-Or the form field can come with a tooltip style of button for users to click and open the scanner.
+You can customize it further to show a tooltip-style button for users to click and open the scanner.

 ## Filling Out Driver's License Info via Barcode Scanner